401(k) tips: designing for decumulation

 401(k)s are a powerful accumulation tool, but getting baby boomer participants to retirement without helping them decumulate puts decades of hard work and saving at risk.
 Plan sponsors must focus on the problem of how participants can safely draw down their 401(k) balances in the face of unpredictable returns, uncertain inflation, and an unknowable life expectancy.

-Many retirees are uncertain about how to withdraw money from their 401(k).
-This results in baby-boomer retirees leaving 401(k) plans—and the potentially lower administrative and investments costs and Employee Retirement Income Security Act of 1974 (ERISA) protection that they provide—sooner than needed.
+Many retirees are uncertain about how to withdraw money from their 401(k)s, which results in baby boomer retirees leaving 401(k) plans sooner than needed, along with the potentially lower administrative and investments costs and Employee Retirement Income Security Act of 1974 (ERISA) protection that the plans provide.
 Keeping retirees and their assets in a plan can also help the plan sponsor control plan service and investment costs.

 Three challenges for preretirees taking money out of their 401(k)s

 Once they reach retirement, participants face three challenges.